Minimum Cow Protection Standards ISKCON LAW 507

 Calf mortality rate higher than 10%

-If records are inadequate, mortality rate can be determined retroactively by seeing how many have been milking in the last 2-3 years and determining how many of their calves are still alive.
+If records are inadequate, the mortality rate can be determined retroactively by seeing how many have been milking in the last 2-3 years and determining how many of their calves are still alive.

-Safety and Security : Failure to provide adequate arrangements to ensure the safety and security of the cows as stated in #5 of recommended.
+Safety and Security: Failure to provide adequate arrangements to ensure the safety and security of the cows as stated in #5 of recommended.

 Failure to maintain appropriate herd records.